 If the user fills in just the first four fields, they will receive a result containing all the price plans for the selected supplier, as shown in the image below.

 This includes active and dormant products that are or were available for all consumers, including residential customers and the self-employed and SMEs.
-This test does not therefore include the products offered in connection with energy group purchases or those from cooperative companies, such as Energie 2030 (for which you need to purchase a share before you can access the offer).
+This test does not therefore include the products offered in connection with energy group purchases or those from cooperative companies, such as Aeco (for which you need to purchase a share before you can access the offer).

 The user has to do two searches, one after the other.

 As a rule, when you sign a contract with a supplier, they give you a rate sheet or a rate card that shows the name of your product.
 If you are unable to find the name of your electricity and/or gas product, you can contact one of the Energyprice.be advisers on 0800 37 369.

 For example, if you signed up at the end of a month, your contract may have started the following month.
 Once again, our comparison site advisers are here to help you with your searches.

 If your consumption is higher than this, you can contact our business to business renegotiation service (B2B) on 04/242.47.67.